im-fiv/hasanlang/README.md

 ![Language](https://img.shields.io/badge/Language-Rust-orange)
 ![Contributions](https://img.shields.io/badge/Contributions-Welcome-brightgreen)

-Hasanlang is a work-in-progress programming language that aims to be a self-hosted, made for fun programming language.
+Hasanlang is a work-in-progress programming language, made for fun, that aims to be a self-hosted.
 The goal of this project is to extend my knowledge about compilers, programming languages, and how they are made.
-This is nothing more than a side project *(perhaps only for now?)*
+Currently, this is my primary project.

 ## Project Status
 This project is in the early stages.
 The language specifications, parser, and basic compiler are under active development.
 Plans to become self-hosted are underway.
-Please take into account that this project may not get finished at all.
+I'm not certain whether I will have the will to finish this, but as it seeems, the likelihood of giving up is relatively low.

 ## Roadmap
 - [x] Pest Parser